tyson-nw/SRD/SRD.md

 - **Casting Time** - [[#Ritual]]
 - **Target** - [[#Touch]]

-Restore creature to life at full [[#HP]] with no conditions.
+Restore creature to life at full [[#HP]] and no conditions.
 Requires a piece of the creature’s corpse.
 Consumes a resurrection vessel that costs 500,000 coin to create.

 ### Truesight
 - **Tier 2** - [[#God Touched]], [[#Wizard]]